nhmikami/42-piscine/README.md

 This repository contains my code developed during the Piscine at 42 São Paulo, held in August 2024.

 As a newbie to the programming world, I was happy with my progress during the Piscine.
-I progressed well in the lists of exercises, managed to solve all the rush projects and even got good grades in the exams.
+I progressed well in the lists of exercises, managed to solve all three rush projects and even got good grades in the exams.

 I was also very pleased to be able to help my colleagues, explaining concepts that I had just learned.

-I am thrilled to become a cadet at 42!
+I am thrilled to become a cadet at 42 and hope this helps new pisciners out there!